 - Prevent and manage Oedema in the legs caused by being immobile as the disease naturally progresses.

 Many people born with Muscular Dystrophy and similar conditions are diagnosed anywhere from 6 months to adulthood.
 The younger your diagnosed, the sooner you start physiotherapy, often multiple times a week to help improve or at the least maintain physical abilities.
 Imagine being reliant on this 2-3 times a week since toddler hood, only for you to reach 18 and be told basically as you’ve received this therapy throughout childhood and it hasn’t magically cured you, you are no longer entitled?

 All of the above have a HUGE impact on my daily life, my self-confidence and my condition overall.
-All of the above could of been delayed or be not as severe if I’d of been allowed to keep attending Physio as I’d done for the first 18yrs of my life.
+All of the above could of been delayed or be not as severe if I’d of been able to sustain access to vital physiotherapy going into adulthood.
 Yes, MD is progressive and these things would of happened anyway down the line but the point I’m trying to make is, the onset of all these new issues would of been slowed down or prevented altogether (such as the Oedema).
 That is WORTH it, I and everyone else with a muscle-wasting condition are WORTH it!